tinyvmi/tinyvmi-blog-hugo/content/post/w13-final.md

 ### Build New Libraries into Mini-OS

 The next challenge is building new libraries into Mini-OS.
-Mini-OS is a examplar minimal operating system designed to running on Xen.
-To keep the kernel small, there are only few libraries can be built in it: **newlib** for C language library, Xen related library such as **libxc** to communicate with the hypervisor, and **lwip** for basic networking.
+Mini-OS is an exemplary minimal operating system.
+To keep the kernel small, there are only a few libraries that can be built in it: **newlib** for C language library, Xen related library such as **libxc** to communicate with the hypervisor, and **lwip** for basic networking.

 To port LibVMI to Mini-OS, 2 more libraries are needed.
 These include one JSON library to parse Rekall profiles, [libjson-c](https://github.com/json-c/json-c), and one library with utility data structures, [GLib](https://wiki.gnome.org/Projects/GLib).

 In theory, most libraries written in C language can be built into Mini-OS with the help of **newlib**, such as **libjson-c**.
 [This post](https://tinyvmi.github.io/gsoc-blog/post/w08-cross-compile-lib-in-minios) introduces how to build new libraries.
 However, some of them might need to be manually customized for MiniOS by eliminating the unsupported portions, such as [GLib](https://developer.gnome.org/glib/).

 Furthermore, security applications written in C++ programs can also be ported into Mini-OS.
 For example, [DRAKVUF](https://drakvuf.com/) is a binary analysis system built ontop of LibVMI and Xen.
 Portion of its code are in C++ language.
-To built those code in Mini-OS, we need to cross compile C++ standard libraries into the tiny kernel.
+To build these codes in Mini-OS, we need to cross compile C++ standard libraries into the tiny kernel.

 # Project Status & Results